Dany0443/ipwl/README.md

-Working right now for the new versions.
-Expect update in the folowing days + some new features.
+Updated for 26.1, but still working for the features.

 ---